The shine is fading: Tech giants Tesla and Apple have fallen behind in the "Magnificent Seven" rankings – Image: Xpert.Digital

-The 'Magnificent Seven' in Transition: A Comprehensive Analysis of the Tech Giants
+The 'Magnificent Seven' in transition: A comprehensive analysis of the tech giants

-What are the “Magnificent Seven” and why do they dominate the technology industry?
+Who are the “Magnificent Seven” and why do they dominate the technology industry?

-- In truth, the Magnificent 7, according to estimates, ensure a US trade surplus of EUR 112 billion (2023) to the EU
+- In reality, the Magnificent 7 are estimated to cause a US trade surplus of €112 billion (2023) with the EU

 The pioneers: Microsoft, Nvidia and Meta

-The midfield: Alphabet and Amazon
+The middle ground: Alphabet and Amazon

-The laggards: Apple and Tesla
+The latecomers: Apple and Tesla

 What role does the interdependence of companies play?

-Why could Microsoft, Nvidia and Meta be the winners?
+Why could Microsoft, Nvidia, and Meta be the winners?

 Microsoft: The platform giant